PostHog/posthog.com/contents/careers.md

 # Open Roles

-## UX Developer
+## UX Developer/Engineer

 PostHog is building its first design team.
-We are looking for a proactive, fast and passionate UX developer to take our design to a world class level.
-Our product and website went viral with a basic MVP, and we're determined to be best in class with our UX.
+We are looking for a proactive, fast, and passionate UX Developer to take our design to a world class level.
+Our product and website went viral with a basic MVP, and we're determined to be best-in-class with our UX.

 The role would involve:

 * Collaborating with our Designer to make sure we get a cool '80s vibe into our website and docs!
-* Implementing design changes to our website, docs and product.
+* Implementing design changes to our website, docs, and product.
-* Collaborating with our engineering team to ensure our product is simple and intuitive even to answer complex analytics queries.
+* Collaborating with our Engineering team to ensure our product is simple and intuitive even to answer complex analytics queries.

-The perfect candidate for this role must be as comfortable working with a designer in Figma as they are creating components and working in React.
+The perfect candidate for this role must be as comfortable working with a designer in Figma (where our designer creates components) and working in React.
 It will involve a lot of rolling up sleeves and getting stuck in.

-### Hiring process
+### Hiring Process

 * You'll have a 30 minute phone-call with our designer Lottie
-* You'll meet our CEO James, our CTO Tim and one of our developers
+* You'll meet our CEO James, our CTO Tim, and one of our developers
 * We'll pay you contracting rates for 3 days to do some work on PostHog.
 This will give you a chance to learn how we'd work with you, and for us to see how you work.
 You'll also end up with some open source contributions.
 * We make a decision with you